Recent Blog Articles

 The Recommended Dietary Allowance (RDA) of potassium is 4.7 grams per day for both men and women ages 51 and older.

 Magnesium helps regulate hundreds of body systems, including blood pressure, blood sugar, and muscle and nerve function.
-We need magnesium to help blood vessels relax, and for energy production, bone development, and transporting calcium and potassium.
+We need magnesium to help blood vessels relax, and for energy production, and bone development.
 Just like potassium, too much magnesium can be lost in urine due to diuretic use, leading to low magnesium levels.

 The National Institutes of Health (NIH) reports that most older adults in the U.S. don't get the proper amount of magnesium in their diets, although extreme magnesium deficiency is very rare.
 It's best to get the mineral from food, especially dark, leafy green vegetables, unrefined grains, and legumes.
 The RDA of magnesium is 420 milligrams (mg) per day for men ages 50 and older; 320 mg/day for women ages 50 and older.

 Too much magnesium from a supplement or from magnesium-containing drugs such as laxatives may cause diarrhea.
-There are no known adverse affects of magnesium intake from food.
+There are no known adverse effects of magnesium intake from food.

 The RDA of calcium for men ages 51 and older is between 1,000 and 1,200 mg per day.
 For women ages 51 and older it's 1,200 mg per day.
-Unfortunately, most people get about 700 mg of calcium in their daily diet.
-So should you take a supplement to make up the difference?
+However, many experts believe that these levels are set too high and some studies suggest an association between calcium supplements and higher risk of heart disease.

-That's tricky business.
-As we reported in June 2013, some evidence shows calcium supplements increase the risk of death from heart disease.
 "It's been controversial, so most of us advise our patients to get their calcium from food rather than from supplement pills," says Dr. Zusman.
-If it's not possible to get enough calcium from food, you can use a low-dose calcium supplement to reach your daily RDA.
+If it's not possible to get enough calcium from food, talk with your doctor if you think you may need a calcium supplement.